johnstonskj/johnstonskj.github.io/fun.md

 At work the major platform is the JVM, I say that rather than Java because there is most definitely a growing trend away from Java to achieve better individual and team productivity.
-Scala has played a role in this but it appears that the current leading choice is now Kotlin, which I have to say I do like a lot.
-Additionally there is interest in non-JVM languages with Go and Rust being the two front runners.
+Scala has played a role in this but it appears that the current leading choice is now [Kotlin](https://kotlinlang.org/), which I have to say I do like a lot.
+Additionally there is interest in non-JVM languages with Go and [Rust](https://www.rust-lang.org/) being the two front runners.
 For small tools I have tended to rely on Python since the mid 90's, although I have become worryingly comfortable writing shell (zsh) scripts.

-I do like to use Jupiter for experiments, and for documenting ideas where the/an algorithm is a part of the process.
-I have in the past also used Mathematica (now the Wolfram Language) for similar tasks, and still love the "batteries included" capabilities of the language.
+I do like to use [Jupyter](https://jupyter.org/) for experiments, and for documenting ideas where the/an algorithm is a part of the process.
+I have in the past also used Mathematica (now the [Wolfram Language](https://www.wolfram.com/language/)) for similar tasks, and still love the "batteries included" capabilities of the language.

 At home, [Racket](https://racket-lang.org/) is my favorite small tool language, taking the place of Python for a lot of tasks.
 I have also started